Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 The True Cost of Your Decision

 Price comparisons should consider more than the platform fee.
-The cheapest option upfront can become expensive if it leads to mistakes, delays, or agreements that don't serve your interests.
+The cheapest option upfront can become expensive if it leads to delays, rework, or agreements that do not reflect the facts.
+The fair question is: what work remains after you pay?

 | Cost question | CompleteCase | Untangle |